Determining an Offer Price

 - What terms (beside money) can you offer the seller?

-In an active “seller’s market” such as Green Valley — where it’s not uncommon for houses to sell (or have multiple offers) in the first few days on market — you will likely be competing with other buyers.
+In a competitive market — where it’s not uncommon for houses to sell (or have multiple offers) in the first several days on market — you may be competing with other buyers.
 In such a situation, offers below asking price are generally rejected or ignored.

 Each property and situation is unique, and unless you’re competing with other buyers, it’s helpful to consider how much similar homes have recently sold for (known as “comparable sales”), as well as neighboring homes currently on the market or under contract.
 A good starting point is the “price per square footage” for similar sized homes in that specific neighborhood, and then consider these key factors when comparing properties: